 - Kotlin 1.3.20 Released – More Power to You!

-While the world is going gaga over the ‘oh-so-awesome’ apps on the Android platform, what stays behind the scene is the revolutionizing innovations that is empowering the Android app developers worldwide.
-While Android mobile app development since its inception have been powered by the goodness of the Java technology, the community since 2017 has been introduced to the next level of mobile app development – thanks to Kotlin.
+While the world is going gaga over the ‘oh-so-awesome apps on the Android platform, what stays behind the scene is the revolutionizing innovations that are empowering the Android app developers worldwide.
+While Android mobile app development since its inception has been powered by the goodness of the Java technology, the community since 2017 has been introduced to the next level of mobile app development – thanks to Kotlin.